Assessment of approaches for dispersive forces employing graphone as a case study: RESULTS

 \subsection{Energetics and structural changes of freestanding graphone}

-The adsorption energy of the Hydrogen atoms is calculated as a difference between the total energy of graphone $E_{graphone}$ (see Fig. \ref{graphone} and Fig. \ref{bariera}) for a given distance $z_i$ and the total energy of the unbound graphene and hydrogen systems $E_{graphene+H}^{unbound}$ (see Fig. \ref{bariera}) by using a formula:
+The adsorption energy $E_{ads}(R)$ of the hydrogen atoms is calculated for a given distance $R$ between the hydrogen and carbon atoms that is considered as the reaction coordinate.
+For freestanding graphone $E_{ads}(R)$ is calculated as the difference between the total energy of graphone $E_{graphone}(R)$ (see Fig. \ref{graphone} and Fig. \ref{bariera}) and the total energy of the unbound graphene and hydrogen atoms $E_{graphene+H}^{unbound}$ (see Fig. \ref{bariera}) by using the formula:

-where N is the total number of atoms.
-By analogy, in case of the hydrogenation of the graphene/Ni(111) system, the adsorption energy has the form:
+where N is the total number of atoms in the supercell.
+By analogy, in the case of the hydrogenation of the graphene/Ni(111) system, the adsorption energy has the form: